 Golfers will find rolling hills at Lincoln Hills and Hemlock and tight fairways at Lakeside Links.
-There are another seven courses within an hours drive of Ludington.
+There are another seven courses within an hour’s drive of Ludington.
 And don’t forget to visit our farms and orchards.
-If your pooch enjoys outdoor recreation too, they’ll be welcome at Buttersville Beach south of Pere Marquette Lake and the sandy shoreline south of the North Breakwater Pier at Stearns Park Beach.
+If your pooch enjoys outdoor recreation too, dogs be welcomed at Buttersville Beach south of Pere Marquette Lake and the sandy shoreline south of the North Breakwater Pier at Stearns Park Beach.
 The fenced, one-acre Central Bark, Ludington’s dog park, is also a good option for dogs of all sizes to expend some energy.

 THE LAKESHORE AND THE FOREST

 Our vast Lake Michigan shoreline hosts water and nature lovers of all generations.
 So too does the popular Ludington State Park, situated between Lake Michigan and Hamlin Lake.
 It is home to over 5,000 acres of scenic sand dunes, ponds, marshlands and forest.
 There are campgrounds, many miles of hiking trails, and in designated areas, biking and wheeled traffic are permitted.

 It’s a water sports paradise with canoeing, kayaking, boating and swimming also available.
 The stately Big Sable Point Lighthouse is located on Lake Michigan within the Park.
 The Manistee National Forest offers year-round recreation including hunting, fishing, off-road vehicle use, biking, camping, snowmobiling, river use and berry picking and mushrooming.